klevstad/CryptDB_Docker/README.md

 sudo docker run -it -P --name NAME_OF_CONTAINER NAME_OF_IMAGE:VERSION

-Example: sudo docker run -it -P --name cryptdb_test cryptdb:v1
+Example: sudo docker run -it -p 3306:3307 --name cryptdb_test cryptdb:v1

 ##### 5. For accessing a docker container, use